-If you are looking for options to borrow money, struggling with debt problems, or concerned about getting behind with bills and rent, there are a number of organisations in the borough that can help.
+Managing your everyday spending successfully can give you real peace of mind.
+If you are struggling with debt problems or are concerned about getting behind with bills and rent, there are several organisations in the borough that can help.

-It is important that you know how much money you have coming in and how much you are spending.
-The Citizens Advice Bureau (external link) can help, along with Unify and Welcome Credit Unions.
+It is important that you know how much money you have coming in and how much you are spending on priority and non-priority bills.

-There are also a number of other support organisations in the borough who offer this advice alongside other services.
-If you live in a council-owned home, we can help you with this.
+There are also a number of support organisations in the borough that can offer advice on effective budgeting support, maximising income, offer savings on food and energy costs alongside other services.

 Credit unions are non-profit financial organisations owned and run by members.
-Membership of a credit union can help you to save and provide access to low cost loans.
-There are two credit unions operating in Wigan Borough.
+Membership of a credit union can help you to save and provide access to low-cost loans.

 Pay day lenders